-Security health monitoring and recommendations are available for virtual machines (VMs) created using both the classic and Resource Manager deployment models.
+Monitoring and recommendations are available for virtual machines (VMs) created using both the classic and Resource Manager deployment models.

 Why doesn't Azure Security Center recognize the antimalware solution running on my Azure VM?

-Azure Security Center only has visibility into antimalware installed through Azure extensions.
+Azure Security Center has visibility into antimalware installed through Azure extensions.
 For example, Security Center is not able to detect antimalware that was pre-installed on an image you provided or if you installed antimalware on your virtual machines using your own processes (such as configuration management systems).